Oregon and Washington enter top preparedness level as the largest US wildfire scorches the region - KRDO

 “Conditions will remain dry, with smoke from the fires inundating the region,” Guy said, adding that air quality alerts are in place for that area.

-Overall, 68 large fires now burning have scorched more than 1 million acres across 12 states; the latest data from the fire center shows.
-Only three of those blazes are contained.
+Overall, 71 large fires now burning have scorched 1 million acres across 12 states including Alaska and as far east as Minnesota, the latest data from the fire center shows.
+Five of those blazes are contained.

 Wildfires ravage land across the West

+Nearly 300,000 acres have burned in Oregon, the most of any state.
+Idaho has the most fires burning, with 17.

-In California, fires have scorched tens of thousands of acres, more than doubling the area burned in the same time frame last year.
+In California, fires have scorched tens of thousands of acres, more than tripling the area burned in the same time frame last year.

 “While wildfires are a natural part of California’s landscape, the fire season in California and across the West is starting earlier and ending later each year.
 Climate change is considered a key driver of this trend,” Cal Fire said on its website.
 “The length of fire season is estimated to have increased by 75 days across the Sierras and seems to correspond with an increase in the extent of forest fires across the state.”